PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Characterization validation is `514 passed` across the six complete owner suites, plus one strict architecture xfail for the currently unconditional reconciliations.
 Focused Ruff and whitespace checks pass.

+## Absolute-final SINet reconciliation implementation checkpoint

+All six owners remain in their original terminal order and execute with the same main ModelIR and Session LayoutState.
+Each return value is now assigned, and only a positive value under its established mutation counter triggers the existing immediately following `_reconcile_static_tensor_shapes()` call.
+No owner was merged, skipped, generalized, or moved.

+The architecture xfail is green.
+A synthetic Add lowerer fixture replaces the six owners with controlled counters: the all-zero case establishes the base reconciliation count, and each of the six one-changed cases adds exactly one call.
+The fixture confirms both zero-owner scan elimination and positive-owner maintenance wiring without requiring real-model inference.

+Sequential validation completed as follows:

+- six complete SINet owner suites, core, pass efficiency, architecture, and TensorFlow-import-blocked optional boundary: `844 passed in 29.04s`;
+- focused runtime counter wiring: passed for the all-zero baseline and all six individual changed counters;
+- focused Ruff, Python compilation, and whitespace checks: passed, excluding only the lowerer's two pre-existing F401 findings.

+No public API, CLI behavior, artifact, dependency, pass call/order, LayoutState, GraphIndex, corpus exclusion, operation-count tier, inference concurrency, or TensorFlow boundary changed.
+No real-model conversion ran because the 514 positive/no-op owner fixtures plus lowerer wiring test cover this maintenance- scan-only change.

+At resume, inventory the other unconditional static-shape reconciliations near this terminal block.
+Do not assume their runners expose complete mutation
+counters: characterize each return contract and positive/no-op coverage before guarding another scan.
+Commit and push only; do not create or update a pull request.